JeremWatts/JeremPythonScripts/README.md

       - On Windows: Open the folder, type `cmd` in the address bar, press Enter.
       - Type `python 45RGBA.py` and press Enter.
 **Use-Case Example:** Optimizing art for games.

+### ❗ `time.py`
+**Purpose:**

+   Display system time.

+**How to Use:**
+   1. Open command prompt, type `taskschd.msc`, press enter.
+   2. Have the script open in a cmd window on startup.
+I might detail the steps for this here one day.
+Use an LLM in the mean time.
+**Use-Case Example:** You're seethingly sick of windows' explorer.exe and you still want to see the time.